 1. Hormones and Acne

 Although people often write off their acne as just bad genetics, the issue may be hormonal.
 Certain health issues directly affect your hormones.
 As a result, you can develop high testosterone levels.
-One prime example of the correlation between hormones and acne is polycystic ovarian syndrome, or PCOS.
+One prime example of the correlation between hormones and acne is a polycystic ovarian syndrome or PCOS.
 Often, women with PCOS have blemishes.
 It’s not until they realize they have PCOS that they can understand why they have blemishes.

 PCOS is a health issue that occurs when you have a hormonal imbalance.
 Although one of the most common symptoms is acne, other symptoms include irregular periods and excess hair growth.
 While between 5% and 10% of women have PCOS, many of them are not aware of it.
 They blame their blemishes on other issues.

 When you think that a hormonal imbalance is the cause of your blemishes, there are things that you can do.
 First, you can ask your doctor to test you for PCOS.
 This could involve a blood test or an ultrasound.
 If it is PCOS or another imbalance, your doctor can prescribe medication that should help.
 Anti-androgens and oral contraceptives are common treatments of hormonal imbalance.
 Usually, they clear up your skin.